Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/grid/control/index.rst

    converters.
 The gains are initialized based on the desired closed-loop bandwidth and the filter inductance.

-   :param cfg: Control configuration parameters.
+   :param cfg: Control system configuration.
-   :type cfg: GFLControlCfg
+   :type cfg: GridFollowingControlCfg